publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch92/m__us_usc_t15_s6605.md

         (1) __In general__

-        Notwithstanding subsection (a) of this section, the liability of a defendant in a Y2K action that is not a contract action is joint and several if the trier of fact specifically determines that the defendant—
+        Notwithstanding subsection (a), the liability of a defendant in a Y2K action that is not a contract action is joint and several if the trier of fact specifically determines that the defendant—

             (A) acted with specific intent to injure the plaintiff; or